Xincan languages: Phonology

 The phonological system of Xincan languages had some variance, as evidenced by the variations in recorded phonology exhibited among semi-speakers of the two remaining languages.

 Vowels

 It is generally agreed upon that the Xincan languages have 6 vowels.

 Consonants

-The number and type of consonants in the Xincan languages is not known.
-This chart shows the consonants used by the final semi-speakers of the language.
+These charts show the consonants of two languages, used by the final semi-speakers of the language.

-Many younger semi-speakers also used the phonemes /b, d, g, f, ŋ, ʂ/ due to greater influence from Spanish.
+Many younger semi-speakers also used the phonemes /b, d, g, f, ŋ/ due to greater influence from Spanish.